 As an alliance of companies and entrepreneurs, the objectives established during the founding years of the Kulturkreis still shape its activities today.
 These include the support of contemporary art, a commitment to significant works of German cultural history, and participation in discussions of cultural policy.

-Supporting art and culture for more than six-and-a-half decades
+Supporting art and culture for seven decades

 Since its founding, the Kulturkreis has provided support for more than 1,000 emerging artists.
 For many now world-renowned personalities in the arts, an award from the Kulturkreis was the first major recognition for their work.
 Former prize-winners have even gone on to become Nobel laureates.